Fleming-Society/PCB-Challenge/README.md

 If you have any questions please email zceepvb@ucl.ac.uk

+All files are meant for KiCAD v10.0, if you have not updated, you probably should it is a much better version than KiCAD v9.0 (includes dark mode).

 ## Overview

 This challenge invites participants to implement the given schematic as a fully wired PCB in the smallest possible size.
 As an added challenge the purpose of the PCB itself is left ambiguous.
 You are provided a schematic with all component values and connections intact, and a footprint associated with each schematic symbol.
 The event runs fully online, and all the necessary information can be found in this GitHub.